Duzgin Bawo: Origins

 Not only place names, also mythological elements point to this continuity.
-First of all, Mithra was a god of the contracts and friendship.
-He protector of truth.
-Duzgi can resolve individual conflicts among Alevi Zazas and Kurds, also alevitized Armenians of Tunceli and he is also a protector of truth.
-If anyone has a problem (dava) with someone else and if he/she couldn't solve this problem with him/her, than he/she is going to the top of the mountain of Duzgın and he/she wish his help.
+First of all, Mithra was a god of contracts and friendship and a protector of truth.
+Duzgi can resolve individual conflicts among Alevi Zazas and Kurds, also alevitized Armenians of Tunceli and is also a protector of truth.
+If anyone has a problem (dava) with someone else and if he/she couldn't solve this problem with him/her, then he/she goes to the top of the mountain of Duzgın and he/she may wish for his help.

-According to Alevi Zazas and Kurds of Tunceli, if a pious person doesn't have any son and if he/she go to the mountain of Bava Duzgın, Duzgın will give a chance to the person to get a son.
-Mithra is known as 'sons-giver' (putro-da) in Avesta.
-The people pray to Duzgi in the time of first lights of the rising sun, like Mithra's followers.
-Mithra has been turned a sun god in late times, although he was god of the sunlight.
+According to Alevi Zazas and Kurds of Tunceli, if a pious person doesn't have any sons and if he/she goes to the mountain of Bava Duzgın, Duzgın will give the person a chance to get a son.
+Mithra is known as 'sons-giver' (putro-da) in the Avesta.
+The people of Dersim pray to Duzgi in the time of first lights of the rising sun, like Mithra's followers.
+Mithra had been turned a sun god in later times, although he was originally a god of the sunlight.

-Mithra and Duzgi are shepherds.
+Both Mithra and Duzgi are shepherds.
 Mithra is symbolized by an eagle.
-Duzgi has also such a symbol.
-It is Heliyo Chal.
-Both of them are cavalry and they are dressed in red.
-Moreover, Mithra has a sister (Anahita), Duzgi too (Xaskar).
-Anahita is a goddess of the water and she symbolizes the purity.
+Duzgi has also such a symbol, Heliyo Chal.
+Both of them are warriors and riders and are dressed in red.
+Moreover, Mithra has a sister (Anahita), Duzgi too has a sister (Xaskar).
+Anahita is a goddess of the water and she symbolizes purity.
 Xaskar has a holy water source on the mountain of Duzgın.
-It is called by her name; Xaskare.
-If someone drink the water who has good heart, than the water source can't be dried.
-This belief refers to Anahita who means spotless in Avesta (An-ahit).
+Called by her name; Xaskare.
+If someone, who has good heart, drinks from the water, then the water source can't be dried.
+This belief refers to Anahita whose name means spotless in Avestan (An-ahit).
 The name of Xaskar probably comes from Armenian oskrhat which means 'made of the gold' in Armenian.
 Because Anahid is mostly described with the golden dressing.
-Consequently, Xaskar and Duzgın is a personifications of Armenian Anahita and Mithra in this mountainous region, Tunceli.
+Consequently, Xaskar and Duzgın might be personifications of Armenian Anahita and Mithra in this mountainous region, Tunceli.